Priberam/TurboParserDocker/README.md

 ```

 ## Models
-This code should work with any model file trained in TurboParser.
+This code should work with any model file trained by TurboParser.
 To load the TurboParser models, use the [configuration file](https://github.com/Priberam/TurboTextAnalysis/blob/master/Data/config.cfg) provided by TurboTextAnalysis.

 Trained models are not available in this repository.